My research and teaching focus on modern history since 1750, with particular interest in:

 In a number of publications, I have analysed how heroic reputations are constructed and disseminated in order to offer insights into a range of research questions regarding empire, gender, sexuality, the media and the state.
 My article on the networks which constructed the Norwegian Fridtjof Nansen as an explorer-hero after his Fram expedition, 1893-96, was published by the Journal of Modern History in March 2021

 I am currently working on four related research projects:

 1. A new book for Oxford University Press on the changing forms and functions of British heroes over the last three centuries;

-4. A research project on the history of regional geographical societies and changing cultures of exploration.
+4. The history of regional geographical societies and changing cultures of exploration.